BEYOND LOGIC CONSULTING

 To illustrate some of the ways in which people do not behave as is often expected (and generally assumed by planners, modellers, forecasters and even some marketers) the Predictably Human questionnaire has been developed, an extract of which is available opposite for you to participate in.

-To see the results of previous surveys, look in the Library (results are updated regularly)
+To see the results look at the Blogs

 Questionnaire